Our StructureOur Structure

 I have a background in Mental Health Nursing and have experience of working with young people and adults.

-I am new to RDA work having joined the Group in 2015.
+I joined the Group in 2015.
 It is something that I wished I discovered sooner as it is such a rewarding experience seeing the positive impact that horse riding has on our riders.
 From a personal perspective it's also a great experience spending time with our amazing horses and ponies.

 Part of my role within the Group is to ensure that Safeguarding Policies and Procedures are adhered to, that all of our volunteers have PVG scheme membership, to handle any complaints or allegations of abuse should they arise, and to co-ordinate our wonderful team of volunteers.

-When I retired as an Early years Officer over 5 years ago, I began volunteering at Shiresmill.
+When I retired as an Early Years Officer, I began volunteering at Shiresmill.
 The opportunity to work with ponies and children was too good to pass up!
 I am on the committee as the Event Organiser and along with other volunteers, organise events and fundraising throughout the year including our Fun Day in September and Christmas with the Ponies in December.
 It's great fun and extremely rewarding work and I would recommend anyone with a few hours to spare come along and join us at Shiresmill!